A.J. Pollock Player Props: Mariners vs. Brewers

-The Seattle Mariners and A.J.
-Pollock, who went 0-for-3 last time in action, take on Colin Rea and the Milwaukee Brewers at T-Mobile Park, Tuesday at 9:40 PM ET.
+On Wednesday, A.J.
+Pollock (on the back of going 0-for-3) and the Seattle Mariners face the Milwaukee Brewers, whose starting pitcher will be Eric Lauer.
+First pitch is at 4:10 PM ET.

-He had a hitless showing in his most recent game (0-for-3) against the Rockies.
+In his most recent game he had a hitless showing (0-for-3) against the Rockies.

 A.J.
 Pollock Game Info & Props vs. the Brewers